pysat/pysat/docs/new_instrument.rst

    def download(date_array, data_path=None, user=None, password=None):
        return

-* date_array, a list of dates to download data for
+* :py:data:`date_array`, a list of dates for which data will be downloaded
-* data_path, the full path to the directory to store data
+* :py:data:`data_path`, the full path to the directory to store data
-* user, string for username
+* :py:data:`user`, a string for the remote database username
-* password, string for password
+* :py:data:`password`, a string for the remote database password

 The routine should download the data and write it to the disk at the data_path.